armorasha/PHP-PDO-PHP_CS_Fixer-Doxygen/README.md

 - Prepared statement / Parameterized queries are used in PDO DAL.
 - fetch
   - fetch in many ways including associative array object (main) but there are others.
-  - you can also override & fetch array instead of object.
+  - you can also override and fetch array, instead of object.

  ## 2. Parameterized SQL queries
  Must use Parameterized SQL queries for PDO.
 See third paragraph to find out why.